materialsproject/pymatgen/README.rst

     pip install pymatgen

-.. note:: You may need to install numpy before installing pymatgen as
-    numpy's distutils is needed to compile the spglib and pyhull dependencies.
+**Note**: You may need to install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib and pyhull dependencies.

-.. note:: Windows users: Given that pymatgen requires several Python C
-    extensions, it is generally recommended that you install it in a cygwin or equivalent environment with the necessary compilers.
+**Note for Windows users**: Given that pymatgen requires several Python C extensions, it is generally recommended that you install it in a cygwin or equivalent environment with the necessary compilers.

 Developmental version
 ---------------------